Skip to main content

 For new cross-listed course proposals, one department/school should begin the New Course Proposal and indicate the other department(s)/school(s) who will be cross-listed with the course.
 The proposal will then be routed for approval to all department chairs or school directors, college curriculum committee chairs, and college deans where approval is required.
 In every case, including if a cross-listed course is being revised, all involved departments/schools must be represented on the proposal form for the proposed cross listing of a course.

-If, at a later date, one or more of the department(s)/school(s) wishes to not be affiliated with the cross-listed course, they should submit a Course Revision Proposal and request to be removed from the course.
+If, at a later date, one or more of the department(s)/school(s) wishes not to be affiliated with the cross-listed course, they should submit a Course Revision Proposal and request to be removed from the course.
 The other affiliated department(s)/school(s) should be included on the proposal so they are aware of the request.
 If the department/school then wishes to create their own separate course they should submit a New Course Proposal.
 If there is significant overlap in the content they should include "Not for credit if earned credit in ABC 123" in the course description.

 Combination Courses